- BrandNestle Nespresso

 Flat white is a popular latte that consists of espresso with a lower amount of steamed milk.
 While milk plays a supporting role, the espresso flavor still dominates the aroma.
 However, it is not the same as white coffee (which is a coffee bean originating from Yemen.)

 Cappuccino also includes espresso and milk.
-However, here are two types of milk.
+However, there are two types of milk.
 The drink contains 1/3 espresso, 1/3 frothed milk, and 1/3 steamed milk.
 You can serve it with ice, hot, with cream instead of milk, and in a variety of ways.

 Caffè latte is different from cappuccino because it contains more milk, while cappuccino retains a stronger espresso flavor.
 However, a latte is not the same as a flat white, which is a common misconception.
 Flat whites have much less milk/foam froth.

-Caffè breve, “breve” for short in Italian, is an American version of latte consisting of 1/4 espresso, 1/2 steamed milk, and 1/2 foam.
+Caffè breve, “breve” for short in Italian, is an American version of a latte consisting of 1/4 espresso, 1/2 steamed milk, and 1/2 foam.

 It’s a bit thicker than a regular latte because the milk is slightly steamed to increase the foam volume.
 It is considered to be so rich that there is usually no need for added sugar or any other sweeteners.
 Most of the time, it is served as a dessert drink.